nyx-space/docs/docs/hifitime/index.md

 ## Comparison with SPICE

-1. Hifitime and SPICE perform the same computation for Ephemeris Time, i.e. the error between hifitime and SPICE in Ephemeris Time is constrained only by the precision of the SPICE representation.
+1. Both Hifitime and SPICE perform calculations for Ephemeris Time, with discrepancies limited only by SPICE's precision.
-1. SPICE stores epochs in a single double-precision value (64-bit floats).
-This leads to considerable loss in precision when initializing epochs that are far from the 01 JAN 2000 ET.
+2. SPICE stores epochs using a single double-precision value (64-bit floats), leading to significant precision loss for epochs far from 01 January 2000 ET.
-1. SPICE only supports the Ephemeris Time and UTC time scales, whereas hifitime also supports several other commonly used scales.
+3. While SPICE supports only Ephemeris Time and UTC, Hifitime handles several additional commonly used time scales.
-1. Hifitime can also trivially be used in embedded systems, even for UTC conversions, without the need of an external file.
-SPICE requires parsing of the text file of leap seconds (e.g. `naif00012.tls`) prior to converting to/from a UTC datetime.
+4. Hifitime is easily deployable in embedded systems, even for UTC conversions, without requiring external files.
+In contrast, SPICE needs to parse a leap seconds file (e.g., `naif00012.tls`) for UTC conversions.
-1. Hifitime supports initializing and formatting epochs in RFC3339 and ISO8601 formats, in addition to the NAIF formats starting with `MJD`, `SEC`, or `JD`.
+5. Hifitime supports initializing and formatting epochs in RFC3339 and ISO8601 formats, as well as NAIF formats like `MJD`, `SEC`, or `JD`.
-1. SPICE incorrectly assumes that the difference between TAI and UTC is _nine_ seconds prior to the first leap second of 1972.
-Hifitime uses the SOFA leap seconds when requested.
+6. SPICE inaccurately assumes a nine-second difference between TAI and UTC before the first leap second in 1972.
+Hifitime uses SOFA leap seconds when requested.
-1. SPICE uses an approximation of ET instead of TDB which does not include the small perturbations.
+7. SPICE approximates ET instead of using TDB, omitting minor perturbations.
-1. Hifitime stores its base epoch in TAI whereas NAIF uses an approximation of ET.

-!!! quote
-    Leap seconds pose tricky problems for software writers, and consequently there are concerns that these events put safety-critical systems at risk.
-The correct solution is for designers to base such systems on TAI or some other glitch-free time scale, not UTC, but this option is often overlooked until it is too late.

-    -- "SOFA Time Scales and Calendar Tools", Document version 1.61, section 3.5.1

 ## Comparison with SOFA

-1. SOFA stores datetimes as a tuple of two double-precision floats (on 64-bits each).
-Instead, hifitime stores datetimes as a duration since J1900 TAI, and a duration is stored as a tuple of a signed 16-bit integer and an unsigned 64-bit integer.
+SOFA stores datetimes as a pair of double-precision floats (64 bits each), whereas Hifitime represents them as a duration since the time scale's reference epoch, where the duration is a tuple of a signed 16-bit integer and an unsigned 64-bit integer.
-1. SOFA supports the TCB and TCG time scales, which hifitime does not support.
-1. SOFA supports the unpredictable `UT1` time scale, which hifitime does not support.

-[^1]: Note that hifitime does not support date-agnostic epochs or time-agnostic epochs, only a combination of both.

 --8<-- "includes/Abbreviations.md"